niplav/site/bcis_and_alignment.md

-Whole-brain emulation (henceforth WBE) (with the emulations being faster or cheaper to run than physical humans) would likely be useful for AI alignment if used differentially for alignment over capabilities research – human WBEs would to a large part share human values, and could subjectively slow down timelines while searching for AI alignment solutions.
+Whole-brain emulation (henceforth WBE) (with the emulations being faster or cheaper to run than physical humans) would likely be useful for AI alignment if used differentially for alignment over capabilities research—human WBEs would to a large part share human values, and could subjectively slow down timelines while searching for AI alignment solutions.
 Fast progress in BCIs could make WBEs more likely before an AI [point of no